 Fit & Design

-I personally prefer the fit and feel of this shoe over the On Cloud because it provides more cushioning under-foot and extra support in the upper.
+I personally prefer the fit and feel of this shoe over the On Cloud, because it provides more cushioning under-foot and extra support in the upper but it’s definitely a stiffer shoe that’s less breathable in the warmer months.

 If you need a bit of color on your feet and in your life, On have recently added another color to choose from.
 It’s called ‘Forest & Lunar’ and looks equally stylish.